 The rich history of Wesley Church of Hope goes beyond the date of our merger between Wesley United Methodist and Hope United Methodist Church.
 Our history prior to the merger of Wesley UMC and the Church of Hope includes prior mergers of Pennsylvania Avenue Methodist Church, Aldersgate UMC, Hope UMC, and Wesley Chapel.

-Wesley Church of Hope has had five pastors.
-The Rev. Mamie Jenkins, Rev. Richard Walker, Rev. Richard Dunbar, Leo Cunningham and the current pastor, Dr. Charles W. Ferguson.
+Wesley Church of Hope has had six pastors.
+The Rev. Mamie Jenkins, Rev. Richard Walker, Rev. Richard Dunbar, Leo Cunningham, Rev. Dr. Charles W. Ferguson, and Theresa Wallington-Tipton.